 Overview

-We are reviewing the Occupational Health and Safety Code (OHS Code).
-It’s an opportunity to improve health and safety outcomes for workers and streamline requirements to reduce unnecessary administrative burden.
+Albertans are invited to participate in our ongoing review of the Occupational Health and Safety Code (OHS Code).
+This is an opportunity to improve health and safety outcomes for workers and streamline requirements to reduce unnecessary administrative burden.

-The OHS Code is a regulation of the Occupational Health and Safety Act (OHS Act) that had not been extensively updated since 2009.
-Proposed updates to the code will reflect how workplaces are changing and consider new best practices, standards and technological advances.
+The OHS Code is a regulation of the Occupational Health and Safety Act (OHS Act) that contains the detailed technical requirements for controlling health and safety hazards at workplaces.
+Potential updates to the code reflect how workplaces are changing and consider new best practices, standards and technological advances.

-Albertans will be engaged to provide feedback over multiple phases on proposed updates.
-The OHS Act requires government to publish a plan to review the OHS Code every 3 years.
+Albertans are asked to provide feedback on potential updates when they are ready for review; this is our third review.
+The OHS Act requires the Alberta government to publish a plan to review the OHS Code every 3 years.

 - reflect current health and safety best practices